Power-Platform-Samples/Power-Platform-Timed-Survey/Power Virtual Agents Survey Solution/README.md

 We start off by adding a new node to our bot after the thank you message.
 Remember how to add a node?
 Just click on the '+' sign.
 This time we would pick 'Call an action' then 'Create a flow'.
 Clicking 'Create a flow' would open up Power Automate in a new window as shown below.

 ![](/Images/powerautomate-1.PNG)

+Notice two steps have been added to your Power Automate flow already.
+The first step